This site is optimised for modern web browsers, and does not fully support your version of Internet Explorer.

 Please note that where separate representation is selected, the customer(s) will be liable for the cost of their own conveyancer as well as the cost of the Digital Mortgages conveyancer.

-To understand the fees associated with conveyancing, please view our price list and the conveyancing fees leaflets.
+To understand the fees associated with conveyancing, please view our price list, and see the conveyancing fees leaflets in the Additional borrowing / capital raising section of our lending criteria.

 All mortgage applications are credit scored.
 To determine the score, we use a combination of the customer’s application data and credit bureau data to help us to build a clearer picture of the applicant’s finances.

-We use Callcredit to inform our credit searches.
+We use TransUnion to inform our credit searches.

 If the applicant can’t satisfy our minimum acceptable mortgage score requirement, then the application will be declined.